Selected Performance Works

 Suzushi Hanayagi and Carla Blank

-Carla Blank (R) and Suzushi Hanayagi (L) performing a section of Wall St. Journal (1966) that was performed by Sally Gross and Meg Harper in KOOL (2009).
+Carla Blank (R) and Suzushi Hanayagi (L) performing a section of Wall St. Journal (1966) that was performed by Sally Gross and Meg Harper in KOOL - Dancing in my Mind (2009).
 Photo by Isamu Kawai.

-Carla Blank as "Cat Woman with Sticks" ("Work," MA Thesis Concert, Mills College Concert Hall, 1972).
-For KOOL (2009-2010) six sequences from this score developed by Suzushi Hanayagi and Carla Blank, were performed as solos by the six (unmasked) dancers (Jonah Bokaer, CC Chang, Illenk Gentile, Sally Gross, Meg Harper, Yuki Kawahisa).
-These moments, with their considerable clatter, ended the work's six sections, and in later performances the wood sticks, a favorite prop of Suzushi Hanayagi, reappeared to be dropped by all six performers, one by one, at the end the performance.
+Carla Blank as "Cat Woman with Sticks" (Work, MA Thesis Concert, Mills College Concert Hall, 1972).
+For KOOL - Dancing in my Mind (2009-2010), six sequences from this score developed by Suzushi Hanayagi and Carla Blank, were performed as solos by the six (unmasked) dancers (Jonah Bokaer, CC Chang, Illenk Gentile, Sally Gross, Meg Harper, Yuki Kawahisa).
+These moments ended the work's six sections with considerable clatter, and in subsequent performances the wood sticks, a favorite prop of Suzushi Hanayagi, reappeared, each carried by one of the six performers, who dropped them, one by one, to end the performance.
 Photographer unknown.

-Carla Blank (L) & Suzushi Hanayagi (R) performing "2 Face Dance," in Ghost Dance at Sogetsu Hall, Tokyo, 1973, a score reinterpreted by Jonah Bokaer and Illenk Gentile in KOOL (2009-10).
+Carla Blank (L) & Suzushi Hanayagi (R) performing "2 Face Dance," in Ghost Dance at Sogetsu Hall, Tokyo, 1973, a score reinterpreted by Jonah Bokaer and Illenk Gentile in KOOL - Dancing in my Mind (2009-10).
 Photographer unknown.

 Suzushi Hanayagi (L) and Carla Blank (R) perform "Phony Original Men" in a 1978 performance of Animuls at the Oakland Museum.
-CC Chang and Yuki Kawahisa performed a reconstruction of this duet in KOOL.
-Photo by John Roberts
+CC Chang and Yuki Kawahisa performed a reconstruction of this duet in KOOL, Dancing in my Mind.
+Photo by John Roberts.

 THE DOMESTIC CRUSADERS